 Substantiation:

-Proposal Stage: SEED Checklist annotated to show specific credits, systems, and efficiencies with a brief description of how they will achieve the intended requirements.
+Proposal Stage: LEED and SEED Checklist annotated to show specific credits, systems, and efficiencies with a brief description of how they will achieve the intended requirements.

-At Completion: SEED Certification and report from the State Energy Efficient Design program that validates that the facility is compliant with all SEED requirements.
+At Completion: LEED and SEED Certification and report from the State Energy Efficient Design program that validates that the facility is compliant with all SEED requirements.

 Food Preparation, Storage, and Serving Facilities: Located, designed, and constructed to allow efficient operations, to minimize contamination and spoilage of foods, to allow easy maintenance and cleaning, and to provide effective protection against the entrance and harborage of pests.